Sk2195/My-Dashboards/README.md

 - [A Beginner's Guide to Data Science]: Showcases skills needed to be a data scientist and what employers look for.
 - [Netflix]: Provides an overview of Netflix memberships.
-- [Sales Dashboard]: Provides a summary of sales at a store.
+- View the dashboard [https://github.com/Sk2195/My-Dashboards/blob/main/HR%20Dashboard.twbx] [HR  Dashboard: Provides an overview of employee attrition.

 ## How to View the Dashboards